jzhangc/git_nmt_commandline/README.md

           - A NMT version without feature selection
           - Compatibility of missing data
           - Add VI for the final model(s): additional models see below
-          - Add relative path support
         - Additional classification/regression final models
           - RF
           - XGB
         - Bug fixes

     (ADDED)
-        - New "no FS" version of the toolbox added: model only
+        - New "no FS" version of the toolbox added: modelling only

         - General updates
           - Memory management improvement started to be implemented, more to come
           - Data NA check added for the 2D modules
-          - Modelilng speed improvement for all SVM modules
+          - Modellng speed improvement for all SVM modules
           - Data center_scaling added to PLS modules
           - Error handling improvement for PLS modules
           - To show version number, the shorterned "-v" flag added for all modules
           - New "uni_analysis=TRUE/FALSE" option added to the config file and the toolbox so that univariate analysis can be skipped
           - log2_trans set to FALSE as the default value for all the modules
             - When "log2_trans=FALSE", the toolbox now would skip quantile normalization
-          - For the 2D modules, new filter is now in place to remove all the singular value columns
+          - For 2D modules, new filter is now in place to remove all the singular value columns
-          - For the 2D modules, the toolbox will now automatically apply 0-1 re-scale
+          - For 2D modules, the toolbox will now automatically apply 0-1 re-scale
           - A FS bar graph is now automatically generated for the modules with FS
             - Currently, the graph settings are fixed.
 However, users can go into the model file and re-plot the graph using R pacakge RBioFS
           - Relative path support added for all the modules